Snoworange420/SnowCapes/README.md

-Snowcapes 1.0
+#Snowcapes 1.0

-base skidded from phobos mixin
+1.12.2 forge base mod for capes. mixin code is skidded from Phobos 1.9.0

-to build it yourself, use:
+to build the project yourself, use this:

 MACOS/LINUX:
 ./gradlew setupDecompWorkspace